jam01/reales/rea/decisions.md

 # Reified ResourceType instead of Resources as subclass
 Allows ResourceType and Resource hierarchies independently.
 Also, to allow assigning ResourceTypes to Resources at runtime.

-# Considering: ResourceType reference to itself
+# Types references to Types
-Allows creating ResourceType hierarchies at runtime.
+Allows creating Types hierarchies at runtime.

 # Not adding quantity Value to Resource
 Allows to exchange uniquely identifiable goods without unnecessary data.